-“We depend on comprehensive information from patients during visits,” says Alan Conway, M.D., family physician at Mayo Clinic Health System in Tomah.
-He goes on to say “We want to know everything.
+“We depend on comprehensive information from patients during visits,” says Erin Pokorny, family nurse practitioner at Mayo Clinic Health System in Sparta.
+She goes on to say “We want to know everything.
 We’re here to help.”

 Maintaining a healthy relationship with your healthcare provider is extremely important.
 We all want to be healthy, but sickness is just a reality in life.
 So having a provider you’re comfortable with can make all the difference.